OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Which of the following best explains why the review must still proceed?

-A. Code quality and performance metrics do not identify compliance obligations or verify that the package aligns with organizational license policies.
+A. Code quality and performance metrics do not identify compliance obligations or verify that the package aligns with organizational policies.

 B. The open source review team must rewrite the package code to ensure it complies with internal style guidelines and community standards.

-C. Product teams are prohibited from evaluating software packages until the compliance team issues a formal security performance clearance.
+C. Product teams are prohibited from evaluating software packages until the compliance team issues a formal clearance.

 D. Compliance automation tools require a clean performance benchmark score before they can execute a legal code scan on a package.

 Correct Answer: A

-Explanation — A (Correct): An open source review focuses specifically on discovering third-party components, determining license obligations, and providing compliance guidance.
+Explanation — A (Correct): An open source review focuses primarily on discovering third-party components, determining license obligations, and providing compliance guidance.
 Technical performance and code quality reviews do not address these legal or governance requirements.

 Explanation — B (Incorrect): The open source review team evaluates compliance risks, establishes governance, and provides alignment guidance.
-They do not actively rewrite or refactor third-party community code to meet internal style preferences.
+They do not actively suggest to rewrite or refactor third-party community code e.g. to meet internal style preferences.

-Explanation — C (Incorrect): Development teams are encouraged to initiate reviews as early as possible—even during the design phase.
+Explanation — C (Incorrect): Development teams are encouraged to initiate reviews as early as possible — even during the design phase.
 Compliance programs do not lock engineering out of assessing packages early in the process.

 Explanation — D (Incorrect): Source code scanning solutions evaluate codebases to discover licenses, track dependencies, and identify copyrights.
 These compliance tools function entirely independently of software performance benchmarks or quality scores.

 Question 2

-An automated source code scan of a third-party package flags a mismatch: the top-level repository documentation claims the package is under a permissive license, but several inner source files contain restrictive copyleft notices.
+An automated source code scan of a third-party package flags a mismatch: the top-level repository documentation claims the package is under a permissive license, but several source files contain restrictive copyleft notices.

 How should the review team proceed?